jonnor/projects/iot/README.md

 * Multiplex/charlieplex the LED channels.
 7 pins?
 * Use the timed-discharge trick for capacitive sensing.
 4 pins?

+### TODO

+Make v0 hardware.
+* Just hand-solder a stripboard.
+* Use single-channel LED.
+* Can use aluminum foil instead of copper.
+* Use cardboard instead of 3d-print.
+* Tape the shit together.

+Make v0 software
+* Split `msgflo-arduino` out of `bitraf-iot`
+* Setup on ESP8266
+* On/off cap sensing
+* On/off LED support

 ## 433 gateway

 Bridges to 433Mhz devices.